IF WE WERE HAVING COFFEE

 INTRO

 I was approached recently by a company who is keen to promote the idea that you don't have to be part of a couple to enjoy travelling.
 If you're single there is still a whole world out there waiting for you to explore, and solo travel may be the way to go.
-It may take a little bit of a mindset change, or maybe you need a few suggestions to get you started - today's post offers five different types of getaways to inspire you.
+It may take a little bit of a mindset change, or maybe you need a few suggestions to get you started - in today's post they offer five different types of getaways suggestions to inspire you.

 3 REASONS WHY BLOGGING IS LIKE BUYING SHARES